EazyAutodelete/docs/add-to-server.md

 ### Option 2: Channel-Specific Access

-If you want to restrict the bot to specific channels:
+If you want to restrict the bots permissions to specific channels:

 1. **Go to Channel Settings:**
    - Right-click the channel